DOI-USGS/ISIS3/Automated-Jobs.md

-As of 12/10/18 there are error for automated processing to download kernels and do other maintenance operations.
+As of 12/10/18 there are errors for automated processing to download kernels and do other maintenance operations.

 * Kernel downloads
 ** Example cron message: